Capture of Salkhad: French garrison surrender

 In mid-July Sultan and his cousin Mit'ib, the other summoned Druze leader who did not leave for Damascus, began an expedition to assemble their troops, beginning with their kinsmen in Rasas and al-Qurayya, and then onto the al-Kafr, Baka, Umm al-Rumman, al-Ghariyah, Malah and Orman, all satellite villages of Salkhad, the second largest town of the Jabal.
 In Orman, on 19 July, the first shots of what would become the Great Syrian Revolt were fired as al-Atrash's forces gunned down a French reconnaissance plane surveilling their ground force, which numbered 250, all cavalry.
 The plane crashed, but its two pilots survived, albeit wounded.
 They were captured by the Ali Mustafa al-Atrash, then being a young teenager, and sheltered in his family's home, while others from Orman set the plane on fire.

 On 20 July al-Atrash's forces entered and occupied Salkhad, calling its men to arms in the central square, to which many responded.
 They laid siege to the French garrison, but no resistance was encountered.
-The garrison, which consisted of 40 officers and government employees surrendered and the rebels proceeded to set on fire and loot all French-governmental buildings in the town, including the library of Salkhad's French delegation and the police station.
+The garrison, which consisted of 40 officers and government employees surrendered and the rebels proceeded to set on fire and reclaim all French-governmental buildings in the town, including the library of Salkhad's French delegation and the police station.